davidmuns/davidmuns/README.md

             I also know the business world and customer relationships as well as the pressure to achieve sales goals and the satisfaction of achieving them.
 I like challenges and changes and I am used to them.
-Currently, I am looking to be part of a multidisciplinary team of programmers, both server and client-side, where I can contribute my knowledge and, at the same time, continue to grow and learn with my colleagues.
+Currently, I am looking to be part of a multidisciplinary team of programmers, both server and client-side, where I can contribute with my knowledge and, at the same time, continue to grow and learn with my colleagues.
         </p>
         <h3>HOW I CAN HELP</h3>